Skip to main content

 Eyes

-Should be clean, clear and bright
+Should be clean, clear with no cloudiness and bright with no wetness or discharge around the eye.

 Ears, nose and mouth